likadev/kings-guard-archer-defense/README.md

 * <a href="https://www.dartlang.org/">Dart</a> is used to create the client-side game code.
 The Dart code is compiled to JavaScript.
 * The game framework used is <a href="https://phaser.io/">Phaser</a>.
 * Since we're developing in Dart, we must use the <a href="https://github.com/playif/play_phaser">play_phaser</a> Dart port of Phaser.

+### Tools

+* The <a href="http://darkfunction.com/editor/">darkFunction Editor</a> is used to generate the spritesheets and animation data.
+I intend to patch the code for the editor to be able to export directly to the texture atlas format that Phaser understands (currently, this conversion is done under AnimationLoader.ts).

 This game is a work in progress.
 Don't expect much anytime soon.